 It comes with four normal cooking racks, in addition to three jerky smoking racks and a hanging rack that even have 12 sausage hooks.
 In addition to this, the purchase also comes with dual meat temperature probes build into it.
 This means that you can assess the temperature inside of your food itself, easily.

 Once you have finished cooking your food, it’s also a cinch to clean the grill up.
-It has a grease management system build in, and this means that any droplets of grease will automatically redirect into a bucket that you can remove yourself.
-It also comes with a pellet hopper purge and an ash clean out system.
+It has a grease management system built in, and this means that any droplets of grease will automatically redirect into a bucket that you can remove yourself.
+It also comes with a pellet hopper purge and an ash clean-out system.

 If you’re at all concerned the smoker also has a 3 year warranty.